jmanager25/tavares-barbershop/README.md

 #### Service & Price section

 * This section gives the users some information about the services provided by the barbershop and a brief description of each of the services.
-* This section also shows the user the price of each of the services.
+* This section also shows the user the price of each service.

    ![services & price section](/assets/images/service-section.jpeg)